readium/readium-css/docs/CSS14-user_settings_recs.md

 Which is why conceptualizing this issue as intents may help.

-Typography is not just a set of settings though, it’s a complex system in which some settings impact other settings.
+Typography is not just a set of settings though, it’s a complex system in which some settings impact others.
 For instance, font-size impacts line-height and line-length, which impacts the number of columns.

 It is up to implementers to pick their preferred approach (minimal set, presets, minimal set/presets with advanced settings, maximal set) since it is primarily an UX issue.